Refuelling Innovations

 Two methods are currently used for refuelling LH2: a reciprocating pump and pressurization by partial LH2 evaporation.
 The first method has a flow rate limitation of 200 kg/h, while the second method is inefficient due to the need to evaporate a significant amount of LH2 for pressurization, reducing available fuel.

-Dangers linked with LH2 direct refuelling infrastructure, tank swapping and LH2 handling, include hydrogen release and containment loss, posing risks of freezing, frostbites, fire, and explosions.
+Dangers linked with LH2 direct refuelling infrastructure includes hydrogen release and containment loss, posing risks of freezing, frostbites, fire, and explosions.
 Current systems require large safety zones to mitigate these risks, limiting simultaneous activities at airports.
 Safety systems and barriers aim to reduce the consequences of hydrogen spills.

 Tank for LH2 storage and instrumentation